bbc/RadioVisDemo/README.md

 broadcast parameters, which are shown in the **Hostname** field.
 Please read the [RadioDNS documentation](http://radiodns.org/) for details of the broadcast parameters.

+If you'd like to add your radio station's details to this least, please send us a pull request.

 ### radiodns_services.xml